overwolf/overwolf.github.io/docs/topics/enable-dev-tools.md

 ### Windows registry

-As mentioned earlier, the easiest way to toggle a feature is by adding a registry key.
+As mentioned earlier, the easiest way to toggle the feature is by adding a registry key.

 This method is also not affected by a client update - once you enable a feature through the registry (for example - enabled the dev tools) - it's enabled, even if there was a client update.